DreamBox Learning’s CEO Jessie Woolley-Wilson on startup strength through purpose

 Blizzard and DeepMind turn StarCraft II into an AI research lab

-For the third installment of this season’s Founder’s Corner podcast, I sat down with Jessie Woolley-Wilson, the inspiring EdTech leader who is transforming the way students learn with DreamBox Learning.
-On this episode, you’ll hear Jessie share the lessons she’s discovered about setting mission and vision, the mentoring she gives young professionals about asking for what they deserve, and her perspective on bridging passion and purpose to build great companies.
+For the third installment of this season’s Founder’s Corner podcast, I sat down with Jessie Woolley-Wilson, the inspiring edtech leader who is transforming the way students learn with DreamBox Learning.
+On this episode, you’ll hear Jessie share the lessons she’s discovered about setting mission and vision, the mentoring she gives young professionals about asking for what they deserve and her perspective on bridging passion and purpose to build great companies.

-Jessie is the CEO and president of DreamBox Learning, a Seattle-based startup aimed at reimagining learning for kindergarten–8th grade students in mathematics.
-Previously, she held leadership positions at top EdTech companies, including Kaplan, LeapFrog SchoolHouse, and Blackboard, where she worked in the K–12 group.
+Jessie is the CEO and president of DreamBox Learning, a Seattle-based startup aimed at reimagining learning for kindergarten-8th grade students in mathematics.
+Previously, she held leadership positions at top edtech companies, including Kaplan, LeapFrog SchoolHouse and Blackboard, where she worked in the K-12 group.
 A two-time recipient of EdTech Digest’s EdTech Leadership Award and a recipient of Seattle Business Magazine’s 2015 Executive Excellence Award in the CEO of the Year category, Jessie has been lauded for being a disruptor in education.

 All that’s to say that Jessie’s insights into both leadership and learning serve as true guideposts for what it takes to helm a successful startup venture.